 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, DOF Group ASA reported total carbon emissions of approximately 849,223,000 kg CO2e.
 This figure includes 537,909,000 kg CO2e from Scope 1 emissions, 3,374,000 kg CO2e from Scope 2 (market-based), and 307,940,000 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 774,921,000 kg CO2e, with Scope 1 emissions at 491,087,000 kg CO2e, Scope 2 emissions at 2,411,000 kg CO2e (market-based), and Scope 3 emissions at 281,423,000 kg CO2e.
-Over the years, DOF has demonstrated a commitment to transparency in its emissions reporting, disclosing data across all three scopes.
-However, there are currently no specific reduction targets or initiatives outlined in their climate commitments.
-The emissions data is not cascaded from a parent company, indicating that DOF Group ASA independently reports its emissions.
-The company operates in a sector where carbon emissions are significant, and while it has not set formal reduction targets, its ongoing emissions disclosures reflect an awareness of its environmental impact.
+The Scope 3 emissions breakdown reveals significant contributions from fuel and energy-related activities (about 123,454,000 kg CO2e) and purchased goods and services (approximately 78,422,000 kg CO2e).
+In 2023, the company recorded total emissions of about 774,921,000 kg CO2e, with Scope 1 emissions at 491,087,000 kg CO2e, Scope 2 emissions at 2,411,000 kg CO2e (market-based), and Scope 3 emissions at 281,423,000 kg CO2e.
+This indicates a year-on-year increase in total emissions, highlighting the ongoing challenges in reducing carbon output.
+DOF Group ASA has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+The emissions data is not cascaded from a parent organization, indicating that the figures are independently reported by DOF Group ASA.
+The company continues to monitor its emissions across all scopes, aiming for transparency in its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents